Tom Ford (brand): History

 Since its inception, the label has been criticized for using naked women in various advertising campaigns.
 Various journalists asserted that the ads were vulgar, sexist, or objectified women.
 One ad featured a nude woman holding a bottle of perfume between her legs.
 Another featured a naked woman ironing a man's pants while he read a newspaper.
 A separate ad was banned in Italy.

 Responding to criticism that he objectified women, Ford stated he is an "equal opportunity objectifier" and is "just as happy to objectify men".
 He argued, "you can't show male nudity in our culture in the way you can show female nudity" and pointed out that he did a male nude ad while at Yves Saint Laurent which was pulled from circulation.

 In 2014, the brand released a product called the "Penis Pendant Necklace".
 The product caused some controversy, with Christians calling it offensive due to the pendant being shaped similar to a Christian cross or crucifix.
 Ford replied that "it was not meant to be a cross, it was a phallus" and "people read into things what they want to".

 The creation of the brand is detailed in the 2021 monograph Tom Ford 002, co-authored by Ford and fashion journalist Bridget Foley.
 The book is published by Rizzoli International Publications.

+Sale to The Estée Lauder Companies

+On April 28, 2023, The Estée Lauder Companies (ELC) announced that it had completed its acquisition of the Tom Ford brand for $2.8 billion.
+The sale was first announced in November 2022.

+As part of the sale, the Zegna Group took full control of Tom Ford International which owns and operates the fashion business.
+The deal includes a long-term licensing and collaboration agreement for a minimum of 20 years with automatic 10 year renewals subject to certain minimum performance conditions.

+Previously, Tom Ford licensed its name and branding to ELC for Tom Ford Beauty (TFB), offering cosmetics and fragrance, and to Marcolin Group for eyewear—both TFB and Tom Ford Perfums have been names used by Estée Lauder since 2006.
+Under ELC, men's and women's ready-to-wear is licensed to Zegna, who previously held the license for menswear.

+On April 28, 2023, designer Peter Hawkings succeeded Ford as creative director.
+Hawking's first collection debuted on September 21 at Milan Fashion Week.

+Haider Ackermann was announced as the new Creative Director in September 2024, following Hawking's departure.
+His first collection will be released in March 2025.